Go Backpacking

 Before sharing my experiences from this popular tourist attraction, I'd like to address some common questions so you know what to expect.

-Pig Beach is on Big Major Cay in Exuma, a district of The Bahamas, a five-minute boat trip from Staniel Cay, the closest island.
+Pig Beach is on Big Major Cay in Exuma, a district of the Bahamas.
+The closest island, Staniel Cay, is a five-minute boat trip away.

 Staniel Cay has an airport, making the swimming with pigs tour a popular day trip from Nassau.
 Due to the cay's famous resident pigs, it's now known as "Pig Island."